 The Complexity-to-Pay Ratio

+This is the metric that changed how I shop.
 A $15 fast food shop with a short report might take 45 minutes total.
 A $25 shop at a car dealership might need two hours on-site plus a lengthy write-up.
 The fast food shop pays better per hour even though the flat fee is lower.

 Distance and Route Logic

 A great shop 45 minutes away might not be worth the drive on its own.
 But stack two or three shops in the same area and the math changes fast.
 PrestoMap’s visual layout makes this easy to spot.
+Route planning turns average-paying shops into solid earners — our route planning guide walks through this in detail.

 Red Flags to Watch For

 Some shops signal trouble before you even start.
-When browsing mystery shopping jobs near me, watch for vague guidelines that don’t spell out what’s expected — those often lead to revision requests or rejected reports.
+Watch for vague guidelines that don’t spell out what’s expected — those often lead to revision requests or rejected reports.
 Shops with tiny time windows can set you up for failure if anything goes wrong.
+And pay attention to shops that have been sitting on the board for a long time.
+There’s usually a reason no one grabbed them.

 Self-Assign vs. Apply: Which to Use

-When applying does make sense — for that $75 fine dining shop or a specialty video assignment — don’t put your schedule on hold waiting for an answer.
+I do self-assigns almost exclusively.
+It’s faster, there’s no waiting, and I spend less time online as a result.
+When applying does make sense — for a $75 fine dining shop or a specialty video assignment — don’t put your schedule on hold.
 Keep self-assigning other shops in the meantime.
 Treat applications as bonus chances, not your main pipeline.

 Building Your Job Pipeline

-Week 1-2: Cast a Wide Net
+Weeks 1–2: Cast a Wide Net

 Don’t overthink it at this stage.
 The goal is to complete a few shops, submit solid reports, and start building your profile with each company.

-Month 1-2: Find Your Rhythm
+Months 1–2: Find Your Rhythm

 Track which companies have the most work near you.
 Note which shop types fit your schedule and skills.
 Start filtering out low-value shops and focus on the ones with the best complexity-to-pay ratio.
+This is when you figure out your sweet spot — maybe restaurant shops fit your lifestyle, maybe quick retail audits work better.

 Month 3 and Beyond: Let Shops Come to You

-I live in a major metro area, and companies often seemed to have more shops than willing shoppers.
-Using self-assign and checking my email alerts, I stayed busy right out of the gate.
-Your pace depends on where you live and how many companies are active near you.
+Schedulers start noticing reliable shoppers.
+Direct texts and priority offers begin.
+You shift from hunting to choosing.
+I live in a major metro area and companies often seemed to have more shops than willing shoppers — using self-assign and email alerts, I stayed busy right out of the gate.
+Your pace depends on where you live and how many companies are active nearby.

 Common Mistakes When Searching for Shops

-Not factoring in total time.
+- Not factoring in total time.
 That $20 shop 30 minutes away isn’t $20 for one hour.
 It’s $20 for one hour of driving plus 30 minutes on-site plus 30 minutes writing the report.
 That’s $10 per hour before gas.
 Always do the full math.

 Frequently Asked Questions